About the Competition

-Since 1996, the CFBA has sponsored the Young Artist Competition to encourage the development of stand-out high school musicians who plan to pursue a musical career.
-The winner of the annual competition is the featured guest soloist at the April concert and is given a financial award of $2,000 in support of future music endeavors.
+Since 1996, the CFBA has sponsored the Young Artist Competition to encourage the development of outstanding high school musicians who plan to pursue a musical career.
+The winner of the annual competition will feature as guest soloist at the City of Fairfax Band May concert and receive a financial award of $2,000 to support the young musician’s future musical endeavors.

 Following are the rules and requirements for the competition.
 Please read carefully and comply with instructions to ensure eligibility.

-- be available and be willing to commit, if selected as a finalist, to the competition recital at 7 pm, Sunday, March 5, 2017.
+- Be available and be willing to commit, if selected as a finalist, to the competition auditions at 7:00 pm, on Sunday, March 19, 2023.

-Previous winners are ineligible for the current competition.
+Prior year award winners are ineligible for the current year’s competition

 The literature performed must be representative of the student’s ability on his or her instrument and must be available in a band accompaniment form.
 “Available” is defined as:

-A list of pre-approved repertoire is now available.
+A pre-approved list of eligible repertoire is available at www.fairfaxband.org.
 However, students may perform any work that meets the above criteria.
-If a work is not on the approved list, the student must have his or her band director or private teacher certify the existence and availability of the accompaniment, to include publisher information and location of a vendor from whom the work can be obtained.
+If a work is not on the approved list, the student must have his or her band director or private teacher certify the existence and availability of the accompaniment.
 Failure to certify such availability will result in disqualification.
 Student questions regarding repertoire should be directed to the band office at (571) 336-2322.
-Failure to certify such availability will result in disqualification.

 Please note: existence of the accompaniment in a U.S. military band arrangement is NOT acceptable, unless the student obtains prior clearance from the military band to obtain the arrangement.
 Under current law, the City of Fairfax Band is not able to secure permission from the government for “special” military band arrangements.